drts01/notes/stackedit/presentations/2020-dev-in-ops.md

 If we want to truly empower Operations and DevOps, true coding work must be integrated.
 A path to the promise land can be walked with Jupyter Notebooks

 ---
 Development within operations teams is frequently is minimal if any.
 Many organization claim to being doing the DevOps.
 This may consist of updating YAML files with, at best, partial automation.
+Or it may be systems administrator of Jenkins nodes or a K8s cluster.
+The result is the continuation of

 Many systems engineers

 ## Outline